 At the TMCR Stakeholder Meeting, SCE stated that there were over 11,700 discrepancies in compliance to be addressed in the next several years.
 About 4,000 have some CPUC General Order 131-D requirements (e.g., licensing requirements), while over 7,000 do not.
 According to WP-Schedule 10&16 of SCE's TO2018 Filing, as of the end of 2015, 6,167 discrepancies on CAISO facilities were to be remediated by the end of 2025.
 In Appendix B of the 2019 TMCR Draft Report, under compliance, there are 22 projects listed, 18 of which are TLRR "Exempt from Licensing."
 SCE staff clarified at the stakeholder meeting that many of these individual projects can have numerous discrepancies included that need to be addressed.
 The TMCR report should identify and describe the discrepancies for each project listed.
-The TMCR report, knowing what the issues are, should also identify and describe the methodologies for determining and prioritizing the work, and how and when the discrepancies are to be addressed is necessary for a transparent stakeholder process.
-Further, as part of the stakeholder meeting, the SCE subject matter expert(s) should provide a walk-through on select projects in each PIN and demonstrate the modeling/analysis (e.g. PSLF, short circuit analysis, etc.) and model validation process that was conducted to identify the discrepancies and justify the remediation including the input data and identification of the data sources.
+SCE, knowing what the issues are, should also identify and describe in the TMCR Report the methodologies for determining and prioritizing the work, and how and when the discrepancies are to be addressed.
+This is necessary for a transparent stakeholder process.

 WP-Schedule 10&16 of SCE's TO2018 Filing (FERC Docket No. ER18-169) at page 8 of 20 notes that based on the study performed on SCE's CAISO-controlled facilities, SCE "prioritized the transmission line discrepancies that will require line clearance remediation."
-This prioritized list of discrepancies should be provided, along with the reasons for the prioritizations, explanations of whether the discrepancies have been completed, or expected completion dates of each discrepancy.
+This prioritized list of discrepancies should be provided, along with the reasons for the prioritizations, explanations of whether the discrepancies have been completed, and expected completion dates of each discrepancy.

-All compliance projects that are combined with distribution work must be noted and delineated.
+All compliance projects that are combined with distribution work must be noted and delineated because transmission capital expenditures are the focus here.